90+ AI Design Patterns to Avoid: The Definitive List

 L01: Three-Column Equal Grid

 grid-cols-3 gap-6 with identical children.
-The most recognized AI layout pattern.
+The most recognizable AI layout there is.

-Instead: Use asymmetric grids (2/3 + 1/3), definition lists, or varied-width columns.
-If you must use three columns, vary the content height or visual treatment.
-We dedicated an entire article to this pattern: the card grid problem.
+Instead: Asymmetric grids (2/3 + 1/3), definition lists, varied-width columns.
+If you must use three, vary content height or treatment.
+There is a whole article on this one: the card grid problem.

 L02: max-w-7xl mx-auto on Every Section

-Every section wraps content in the same max-width centered container.
-No full-bleed sections, no narrow content sections, no varied widths.
+Every section in the same centered container.
+No full-bleed, no narrow text column, no variation.

-Instead: Vary your max-width between sections.
-Use max-w-3xl for text-heavy sections, max-w-6xl for feature sections, and full-bleed for hero sections.
+Instead: Vary max-width between sections. max-w-3xl for text-heavy, max-w-6xl for features, full-bleed for the hero.

 L03: Symmetric py-24 px-6 Padding

 Identical vertical and horizontal padding on every section.
-No rhythm, no breathing, no intentional density variation.
+No rhythm, no density variation.

 L04: Hero / Features / Testimonials / Pricing / CTA / Footer

 The AI section order.
-Every AI landing page follows this exact sequence.
+Nearly every generated landing page follows this exact sequence.

-Instead: Reorder sections based on your content strategy.
+Instead: Reorder around your content.
 Lead with a case study.
 Put pricing before features.
-Break the expected flow.
+Break the expected flow — how to build a unique landing page covers alternative structures.

 L05: All Content Centered Horizontally

-Every element is centered: mx-auto text-center.
-No left-aligned content, no right-aligned elements, no asymmetric positioning.
+Everything centered: mx-auto text-center.
+No left-aligned content, no asymmetric positioning.

 L06: Equal-Height Cards via Grid Stretch

-Using CSS Grid's default stretch alignment to force all cards to the same height, even when content varies significantly.
+Grid's default stretch forcing all cards to one height even when content varies wildly.

-Instead: Use align-items: start to let cards size to their content.
-Varying heights creates organic, human layouts.
+Instead: align-items: start lets cards size to content.
+Varied heights read organic.

 L07: Full-Width Section with Centered Content Column

-Every section is full-width with a single centered column.
-No sidebar layouts, no split sections, no multi-column text.
+Every section full-width with one centered column.
+No sidebars, no split sections, no multi-column text.

 L08: Sticky Nav with Blur Backdrop

 sticky top-0 backdrop-blur-md bg-white/80.
-Every AI navigation bar uses this exact pattern.
+Every AI nav bar, byte for byte.

 L09: No Full-Bleed Content

 AI never breaks content out of its container.
-No images that span edge-to-edge, no background changes that escape the content column.
+No edge-to-edge images, no background that escapes the column.

-Instead: Let key elements break out of the content container.
-A full-bleed image or a background color that spans the viewport creates visual punctuation.
+Instead: Let key elements break out.
+A full-bleed image or a viewport-spanning background color is visual punctuation.

 L10: Footer with 4-Column Grid

-The standard AI footer: logo column, three link columns, copyright bar at the bottom.
+The standard AI footer: logo column, three link columns, copyright bar beneath.

-Instead: Use a simple single-column footer, a two-row footer, or a minimal footer with just copyright and essential links.
+Instead: A single-column footer, a two-row footer, or a minimal footer with just copyright and the essential links.

 L11: Mobile-First Grid Collapse to Stack

-Every grid collapses to a single column on mobile via grid-cols-1 md:grid-cols-3.
-No intermediate layouts, no creative small-screen arrangements.
+Every grid collapses to one column via grid-cols-1 md:grid-cols-3.
+No intermediate layout, no creative small-screen arrangement.

-Instead: Consider 2-column layouts on tablet, horizontal scrolling sections on mobile, or accordion patterns for mobile features.
+Instead: 2-column on tablet, horizontal scroll on mobile, or accordion patterns for mobile features.

 L12: No Off-Grid Elements

-Every element sits perfectly in the grid.
-No overlapping elements, no negative margins, no elements that break the grid.
+Everything sits perfectly on the grid.
+No overlaps, no negative margins, nothing that breaks the lines.

-Instead: Use occasional negative margins, overlapping elements, or absolute-positioned accents to break grid rigidity.
+Instead: Occasional negative margins, overlapping elements, absolute-positioned accents to break the rigidity.

 L13: Z-Pattern Layout Applied Uniformly

 Hero image right, text left.
 Next section: image left, text right.
-Alternating Z-pattern for every section.
+Alternating forever.

-Instead: Break the alternating pattern.
-Use two consecutive left-aligned sections.
-Use a full-width section between alternating ones.
+Instead: Break the alternation.
+Run two consecutive left-aligned sections.
+Drop a full-width section between alternating ones.

 L14: No Whitespace as Design Element

-AI fills every section with content.
-There is no intentional empty space used as a design element.
+AI fills every section.
+There is no empty space used deliberately.

 Instead: Use generous whitespace between sections.
-Let a heading stand alone with 200px of space below it.
+Let a heading stand alone with 200px below it.
 Whitespace signals confidence.

 L15: Fixed Aspect Ratio Image Containers

-All images forced into 16:9 or 4:3 containers regardless of content.
-No varied aspect ratios.
+Every image jammed into 16:9 or 4:3 regardless of content.

-Instead: Let images use their natural aspect ratio, or choose aspect ratios that complement the content.
+Instead: Let images use their natural ratio, or choose ratios that complement the content.

 Animation Patterns